Taboo at Brixton Club House

 “From squat to superstardom, from rock to rock bottom”, Taboo traces the turbulent emotional period of one of England’s greatest icons, but avoids the trap of creating too dark an atmosphere.
 Turmoil, laughter, loneliness, success and lashings of brilliant music, Taboo is an award-winning sensation that demands attention.

 Taboo is on at Brixton Club House, 467 Brixton Road, London SW9 8HH until 31st March 2013.
-For more information and to book tickets, click here.
+For further information or to book visit the venue’s website here.